 Pelvis injuries can cause significant distress due to mobility limitations, basiphobia (fear of falling), and depression linked to chronic pain.

 Although psychiatric injuries are less obvious than physical injuries and illness, mental health conditions can be no less debilitating.

 Our compensation calculator can estimate your compensation for psychological injuries.
 Or you can call us on 0800 376 1001 to speak to a specialist advisor.

 Typical causes of pelvis injuries

-Participants in high impact sports such as rugby may also sustain pelvic injuries.
+Participants in high-impact sports such as rugby, climbing and martial arts may also sustain pelvic injuries.